-And while a scant one-third of consumers told PwC that they are willing to share more data for a more personalized experience, that finding serves to reinforce the opportunity for TMT companies to educate consumers about what they will receive in return for sharing their data.
+And while a scant one-third of consumers tell us they’re willing to share more data for a more personalized experience, that finding serves to reinforce the opportunity for TMT companies to educate consumers about what they will receive in return for sharing their data.

-Carefully consider the overall consumer privacy experience that you will offer (or help your business customers offer their consumers) in exchange for consumer data, then communicate the value of that experience.
+Carefully consider the overall consumer privacy experience that you will offer (or help your business clients offer their customers) in exchange for consumer data and then communicate the value of that experience.
 Begin by determining consumer preferences, the data you have and the data you need.
-Then choose and implement the privacy stance that matches the type of consumer privacy experience you want to provide.
+Next, choose and implement the privacy stance that matches the type of consumer privacy experience you want to provide.

-Ultimately, four forces are at play: regulatory compliance; consumer preferences; enterprise readiness; and products, services and capabilities.
-We will illustrate how each of these forces plays a role as companies strive to provide the optimal consumer privacy experience.
+Ultimately, four forces are at play: regulatory compliance, consumer preferences, enterprise readiness, and products, services and capabilities.
+Let’s look at how each of these forces plays a role as companies work to provide the optimal consumer privacy experience.

-TMT companies — both B2B and B2C — are encountering “privacy fatigue.”
-They are concurrently addressing evolving consumer privacy preferences as well as a raft of regulations across multiple jurisdictions.
-They are also navigating shifts in industry practices, such as the move toward first-party data.
-Adapting to this ever-changing environment requires substantial funding, human capital and executive attention — while creating friction with business goals.
+TMT companies — both B2B and B2C — are encountering privacy fatigue as they face a myriad of potential privacy risks.
+They’re concurrently addressing evolving consumer privacy preferences as well as a raft of regulations across multiple jurisdictions.
+They’re also navigating shifts in industry practices, such as the move toward first-party data.
+Adapting to this ever-changing environment requires substantial funding, human capital and executive attention — creating friction with business goals.

-Meanwhile, regulations are increasingly requiring companies to give consumers more choice and control over their data.
+Meanwhile, regulations increasingly require companies to give consumers more choice and control over their data.
 In the wake of COVID-19, TMT companies have become increasingly more essential to the day-to-day lives of consumers.
-As more scrutiny follows, even more privacy challenges are likely to arise, as the chart illustrates.
+As more scrutiny follows, even more privacy challenges are likely to arise.